-NOTE: To maintain Participant anonymity, do NOT upload the envelope to the study file upload tool on the admin portal.
-The clinical monitor will review the envelope on site.
+NOTE: To maintain Participant anonymity, do not send the envelope, or a copy of the envelope, to the ADCS Coordinating Center.
+Clinical Monitors will review the envelope on site.

-ADAS-Cog: Orientation
+Cognitive Assessments ADAS-Cog: Orientation

 This task is designed to determine how well-oriented the Participant is with regard to time and place.